Hasibwajid/Fundamental-of-marketing/README.md

 ---

+# Chapter 6: Business Markets and Business Buying Behavior

+## Understanding Business Buyer Behavior

+### Business Buyer Behavior

+- **Business Buyer Behavior**: The buying behavior of organizations that purchase goods and services for use in the production of other products and services.
+- **Business Buying Process**: The process where business buyers identify necessary products and services, then find, evaluate, and choose among alternatives.

+---

+### Market Structure and Demand

+- **Supplier Development**: Systematic development of networks with supplier-partners to ensure a reliable supply of products and materials for production or resale.

+---

+### Types of Buying Situations

+- **Straight Rebuy**: Routine purchase decision, typically a reorder without modifications.
+- **Modified Rebuy**: Purchase decision requiring some research as the buyer modifies product specifications, price, terms, or suppliers.
+- **New Task**: A purchase decision involving thorough research for a new product.
+- **Systems Selling**: Purchasing a packaged solution from a single seller.

+---

+### Participants in the Business Buying Process (Buying Center)

+1. **Buying Center**: All individuals and units involved in the business decision-making process.
+   - **Users**: Those who will use the product or service.
+   - **Influencers**: Help define specifications and evaluate alternatives.
+   - **Buyers**: Hold formal authority to select suppliers and negotiate terms.
+   - **Deciders**: Possess formal or informal power to approve suppliers.
+   - **Gatekeepers**: Control the flow of information.

+---

+### Major Influences on Business Buyers

+- **Environmental Factors**: External factors affecting purchasing decisions.
+- **Organizational Factors**: Company policies and procedures influencing the buying process.
+- **Individual Factors**: Personal characteristics and preferences of those in the buying center.

+---

+### The Buying Process

+1. **Problem Recognition**: Identifying a need internally or due to external stimuli.
+2. **General Need Description**: Describes required item characteristics and quantity.
+3. **Product Specification**: Details technical criteria for the needed item.
+4. **Supplier Search**: Compiling a list of qualified suppliers.
+5. **Proposal Solicitation**: Requesting proposals from suppliers.
+6. **Supplier Selection**: Choosing a supplier based on set criteria.
+7. **Order-Routine Specification**: Finalizing the order with specifications and terms.
+8. **Performance Review**: Evaluating supplier performance against purchase terms.

+---

+### E-Procurement

+- **Online Purchasing**: Utilizing company-buying sites and extranets for procurement.
+   - **Advantages**: Access to new suppliers, cost reduction, faster processing and delivery, improved information sharing.
+   - **Disadvantages**: Potential erosion of supplier relationships and security concerns.

+---

+### Institutional and Government Markets

+- **Institutional Markets**: Comprise organizations like hospitals and prisons that provide goods and services to people in their care.
+Typically operate on low budgets with a “captive” audience.
+- **Government Markets**: Favor domestic suppliers, require competitive bids, and consider non-economic factors such as minority or small-business suppliers.

+---

+---

+---

+---

+---

+---

+# Chapter 7: Customer-Driven Marketing Strategy – Creating Value for Target Customers

+## Understanding Customer-Driven Marketing Strategy

+### Customer-Driven Marketing Strategy

+- **Market Segmentation**: Dividing a market into smaller segments with unique needs, characteristics, or behavior requiring specific marketing strategies.

+---

+### Market Segmentation Approaches

+1. **Geographic Segmentation**: Divides markets by geography, such as nations, regions, or cities.
+2. **Demographic Segmentation**: Segments markets based on variables like age, gender, income, occupation, and family life cycle.
+3. **Psychographic Segmentation**: Groups buyers based on social class, lifestyle, or personality.
+4. **Behavioral Segmentation**: Segments based on knowledge, attitudes, uses, or responses to a product, including occasions, benefits sought, usage rate, and loyalty status.
+5. **Multiple Segmentation Bases**: Combines various segmentation methods for more precise target groups.

+---

+### International Market Segmentation

+- **Intermarket Segmentation**: Groups consumers with similar needs and buying behaviors across countries.

+---

+### Requirements for Effective Segmentation

+For market segments to be practical, they should be:
+- Measurable
+- Accessible
+- Substantial
+- Differentiable
+- Actionable

+---

+### Market Targeting

+- **Target Market**: A set of buyers with common needs or characteristics chosen for the company’s marketing efforts.

+---

+### Target Marketing Strategies

+1. **Undifferentiated Marketing**: Targets the entire market with a single offer.
+2. **Differentiated Marketing**: Targets several segments with unique offers for each.
+3. **Concentrated Marketing**: Focuses on a small share of a large market.
+4. **Micromarketing**: Tailors products to specific individuals or locations, including local and individual marketing.

+---

+### Socially Responsible Target Marketing

+- Addresses concerns for vulnerable segments, such as children and consumers of products like alcohol or cigarettes.

+---

+### Differentiation and Positioning

+- **Product Position**: The place a product occupies in consumers’ minds relative to competing products, based on attributes, perceptions, and feelings.
+- **Positioning Maps**: Visuals showing consumer perceptions of brands on key buying dimensions.

+---

+### Competitive Advantage

+- Achieved by offering consumers greater value, either through lower prices or superior benefits.

+---

+### Positioning Strategy

+- **Value Proposition**: A brand's complete mix of benefits.
+- **Positioning Statement**: Defines how the brand serves the target segment with unique benefits, e.g., “To (target segment and need), our (brand) is (concept) that (point of difference).”

+---

+### Communication and Delivery

+- Implementing the chosen position may be challenging but is essential for differentiating the brand effectively in the market.

+---

+---

 ### Usage
 This README serves as a quick reference for understanding key marketing concepts and strategies essential to creating and capturing customer value.